code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 # View

-In the example a number of web pages will be used which realize the view part of the JSF web application.
+In the example, a number of web pages will be used which realize the view part of the JSF web application.
 The following picture show how the different pages are structured under the <var>src/main/resources/META-INF/resources</var> folder.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/jsf-primefaces/jsf-login-pages-overview.png" alt="jsf login pages overview">